The Autobiography of H. Lan Thao Lam

 Hotly Anticipated on Andrea Lawlor’s Pocket Hype

-Books Are Magic Montague, in conversation with Monique Truong, 7pm, Oct 1.
-Tickets.
-Livestream.
+Book launch, Books Are Magic Montague, Brooklyn, NY.
+In conversation with Monique Truong, 7pm, Oct 1

 Wesleyan RJ Julia, Middletown, CT, in conversation with Lisa Cohen, 6pm, Oct 8